Phukphong Phongpetra

 Phukphong Phongpetra (ภัคพงศ์ พงษ์เภตรา; RTGS: Phukphong Phongpetra; born 26 July 1961) is a Thai police officer.
 He is the former Commissioner of the Metropolitan Police Bureau of the Royal Thai Police.
 Police Lieutenant General (พล.ต.ท.)
 Phukphong was appointed to the Commissioner of the Metropolitan Police Bureau on October 1, 2019.
 He retired on 30 September, 2021, and was succeeded by Samran Nuanma.

 Pol.
 Lt.
 Gen. Phukphong, known for his leadership skills and expertise in protection and crowd control, played a crucial role in resolving both the 2010 Thai protests and 2020 Thai protests.

 Early life and education

 Phukphong was born in Surat Thani on 26 July 1961.
 Phukphong was brought up in a family in Surat Thani.

 After graduating from Assumption College Siracha, a private, prestigious boarding school for boys in Chonburi province, Phukphong enrolled in the Armed Forces Academies Preparatory School (AFAPS) (Class 22).
 Later, he continued his education and graduated in the 38th Class at the Royal Police Cadet Academy (RPCA).

 Phukphong also graduated from special training abroad, including Tactical Operations Seminar from the Virginia Public Safety Academy in Fairfax, Virginia.
-In addition, Phukphong is a alumni at the National Defence College of Thailand (Class 59).
+In addition, Phukphong is an alumni at the National Defence College of Thailand (Class 59).